observatorium/observatorium/docs/usage/getting-started.md

 **Linux**

-As our K8s cluster is running inside Docker containers, we can use the ip address of `docker0` interface to access host from inside the containers.
-In most cases it will be `172.17.0.1` but you can find yours using:
+As our K8s cluster is running inside Docker containers, we can use the IP address of the `docker0` interface to access the host from inside the containers.
+In most cases this IP address will be `172.17.0.1` but you can find yours using:
 ```bash
 ip -o -4 addr list docker0 | awk '{print $4}' | cut -d/ -f1
 ```